What is CEO Prep?

 When is CEO Prep?

-CEO Prep will be held from 4-5:30pm every Tuesday from January 29 to February 26, plus 4-6pm on March 5.
+The program will be every Tuesday from 4 - 5:30 pm January 21st - February 25th.
 Students must commit to attending all 6 sessions for the entire time.
-There may be a small amount of prep work to complete prior to a few of the sessions.
-To complete the program, students will submit an updated résumé by March 26 and meet with a Career Coach and Student Activities staff member.
+There may be a small amount of prep work to complete prior to or after a few of the sessions.

 What’s the curriculum?

-Spring 2019 will be our pilot semester for the program and we look forward to continuing it Spring 2020!
-We will focus on 3 of the skills consistently selected by employers as most important in hiring new college graduates: communication, teamwork, and critical thinking.
+Spring 2019 was the pilot semester for the program and we look forward to continuing it Spring 2020!
+We will focus on a multitude of skills consistently selected by employers as most important in hiring new college graduates.
 Each week, there will be a presentation and experiential learning activity related to one skill.
-Because our audience is student org officers, we will relate each skill to work within their student orgs.
+Because our audience is student org officers, we will relate each skill to work within their student organizations.
 There will also be a session about the transferability of leadership skills to employment.
-On March 5, the series will culminate in an etiquette dinner, a former student-leader panel, and an opportunity for students to take a professional digital picture.

 How can I get involved?

 All current student organization officers are eligible to participate.
 There is a short application to help us learn more about you.
-While we have over 2,000 student org officers, we will select fewer than 25 to participate in the inaugural cohort of CEO Prep in order to maximize learning and camaraderie within the group.
-Apply here by 11pm on Monday, January 21.
+While we have over 2,000 student org officers, we will select fewer than 25 to participate in the second cohort of CEO Prep in order to maximize learning and camaraderie within the group.
+Priority selection will go to upperclassmen.

 What are the benefits?

-Besides the invaluable experience already discussed, each student will leave the program with a stronger résumé (via a personalized coaching session with the Career Center), and will receive a framed certificate of completion, invitation to a cohort lunch or dinner with the Vice President for Student Affairs, and invitation to Eagle Awards (April 15).
-In addition, one student org of the student's choosing will receive $50 in co-sponsorship funds (max of $100 per org), for use prior to August 15, 2019.
+Besides the invaluable experiences already discussed, each student will leave the program with a stronger résumé (via a personalized coaching session with the Career Center), and will receive a framed certificate of completion and invitation to Eagle Awards (April 20).
+In addition, each student org with an officer who completes CEO Prep in full will receive $50 in co-sponsorship funds (max of $100 per org), for use prior to August 1, 2020.
 Finally, students will be eligible to earn 3 Career Connect badges.